geudde/attic-chest/pages/13.reference/01.porden/docs.md

 216 STROMBOLI.

 The Castle on a rock enormous stood,
-Which rose abruptly from the roaring flood ;
+Which rose abruptly from the roaring flood;
 Of herbage bare, save where the opuntia green
 Had forc'd its stem the solid rocks between,
 Careless of soil, with equal strength it grows